andrewvlgafc/PushIndex98/README.md

 In October 1998, an envelope from Redmond, Washington, landed in my mailbox in Velikiye Luki.
 Inside was a five-line letter: *"Although your submission is interesting, we have determined your product does not fit our current business needs."* It was a reply to my letter, in which I had pitched one idea to Microsoft.

+> After publishing this story, I learned that push technology itself has much deeper roots than I realized in 1998 — going back to Xerox's 1987 paper "Epidemic Algorithms for Replicated Database Maintenance" and Netscape's server push in 1995.
+I had no access to academic databases on dial-up in rural Russia, so I was unaware of this prior art.
+This story is not about inventing push — it's about proposing it for web search indexing at a time when the industry was still purely pull-based, and being rejected anyway.

 But let's start from the beginning.

 My name is Andrey.
 I'm from a small town called Velikiye Luki in Russia.
 I'm 47 years old now.
 I work as a programmer and system administrator at a state educational institution.
 Not long ago, while sorting through old papers, I came across a letter dated 1998.
 I read it, remembered its story, and decided to tell it to you.
 I think it will interest many readers.
 At least, I hope so.